CMSC388J-UMD-S24/388jpublic/spring2024/p2/README.md

     identifying Pokemon that have the ability specified by `ability_name`.

     The `get_pokemon_with_ability()` method of
-    the `PokeClient` class returns a list of Pokemon names with the ability.
+    the `PokeClient` class returns a  dictionary of `'name': 'id'` pairs of Pokemon with the ability.
 The list of Pokemon names should be presented as a series of clickable links that will take the website user to the info page for that Pokemon, located at `/pokemon/<pokemon_name>`.